prikhi/seed-pricing-scraper/docs/overview.rst

 When run, the application reads a tab-delimited file containing the SKU#, name, category and organic status of each of our products.
-It uses this information to create a :class:`~product.Product` object for each SESE product.
+It uses this information to create a :class:`~product.Product` object for each SESE variety.

 Each :class:`~product.Product` object creates a new object for each website to scrape.
 These objects are from classes that sub-class the